 Hold the power button on your iPhone until “slide to power off” appears.
 Move your finger across the slider to power off your iPhone.
 After the wheel has stopped spinning and the iPhone display has gone completely black, hold down the power button until you see the Apple logo appear to power your iPhone back on.

-If you have an iPhone X or newer, press and hold the side button and either volume button to reach the “slide to power off” screen.
+If you have an iPhone with Face ID, press and hold the side button and either volume button to reach the “slide to power off” screen.

 If the “No SIM” error is gone, congratulations — we’ve just resolved the issue!
 My gut tells me that some people may have to go farther to keep the problem from coming back, and if you’re one of those people, keep reading.